Sexual Misconduct / Gender-Based Misconduct Policy and Procedures

 3. Seek Counseling and Emotional Services.

-Sexual misconduct victims experience profound emotional trauma.
+Sexual misconduct victims may experience profound emotional trauma.
 Although victims react in different ways, common responses include: initial feelings of shock and disbelief; fears about personal safety; preoccupations with recurrent, intrusive thoughts about the assault; sleep disturbances; anxiety; impaired concentration; mood swings; depression; and feelings of anger, shame and self-blame.
-Regardless of whether you report the assault, you should always seek counseling and support to help with the emotional trauma associated with sexual misconduct.
+Regardless of whether you report the assault, you are encouraged to seek counseling and support to help with the emotional trauma associated with sexual misconduct.

 LOCAL COUNSELING RESOURCES: